rotki/rotki/docs/api.rst

 Querying onchain balances
 ==========================

-.. http:get:: /api/(version)/balances/blockchains/(blockchain_name)/
+.. http:get:: /api/(version)/balances/blockchains/(blockchain)/

    Doing a GET on the blockchains balances endpoint will query on-chain balances for the accounts of the user.
-Doing a GET on a specific blockchain name will query balances only for that chain.
-Available blockchain names are: ``btc`` and ``eth``.
+Doing a GET on a specific blockchain will query balances only for that chain.
+Available blockchain names are: ``BTC`` and ``ETH``.

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``.
 Passing it as a query argument here would be given as: ``?async_query=true``.